Michael sighed. His contempt for his sister, Two Ton Teela, was only exceeded by her weight. "Yes, Lorry?"

 "For what it's worth," Roger said, "I think I'll go back in the garage and finish that free energy collector I've been working on."

-Cathy put a loving hand on his chest.
+Ellena put a loving hand on his chest.
 "I would think," she soothed, "That since these might be our last days together, we should get as much out of them as we can."
-Her blue eyes searched his and she wiggled her eyebrows.
+Her brown eyes searched his baby-blues and she wiggled her eyebrows.

 Roger pointed to the garage.
 "Same principles.
 You know what kind of energy I work with."
 And with that, he left.